Fred and George Weasley: Reception

-Fred and George are often seen as being the comedic focus of the Harry Potter series.
-As such, they are often seen as some of the biggest fan favourite characters.
-IGN ranked the twins as the 11th best characters in the franchise, stating, "The more they pestered and prodded at Ron, the more we realized that they were the kind of older brothers that we all would have wanted to grow up with."
+The entertainment website IGN has referred to Fred and George as "the kind of older brothers that we all would have wanted to grow up with."
+In an article about Fred's death, Mashable called him a fan-favourite character.
 The death of Fred in Harry Potter and the Deathly Hallows was the first death author J.K.
 Rowling apologised for, stating that his death was the worst for her personally.
 Ever since apologising for the death of the character, Rowling has made an annual tradition of apologising to the fans of the series for the deaths of their favourite characters on the fictitious anniversary of the Battle of Hogwarts.
-To date, Rowling has apologised for the deaths of Remus Lupin, Severus Snape, Dobby the House Elf and Sirius Black, along with Fred’s.
+To date, Rowling has apologised for the deaths of Remus Lupin, Severus Snape, Dobby the House Elf and Sirius Black, along with Fred's.